Baskin-Robbins: History

 Between 1949 and 1962, the corporate firm was known as Huntington Ice Cream Company.
 The name succeeded The Baskin-Robbins Partnership and was eventually changed back to Baskin-Robbins, Inc. on November 26, 1962.
-Baskin-Robbins was owned by its founders 1967, just before Baskin's death, when it was acquired by the United Fruit Company for an estimated $12 million.
+Baskin-Robbins was owned by its founders until 1967, just before Baskin's death, when it was acquired by the United Fruit Company for an estimated $12 million.
 In the 1970s, the chain expanded internationally, opening stores in Japan, Saudi Arabia, South Korea, and Australia.